DrDrei/triangleProblem/README.md

 ## EXECUTION:
 To run the code and look at it, you can go to my this codepen link.
 You'll find all the code in the JS console.
-Output is shown in the console.
+Output is shown in the console (bottom left corner to bring it up).
 It's the same as below.
 You can just add a space anywhere in the code, and it will update and rerun itself (if it doesn't there should be a run button on the top).
 I've also included the same js code in this repo.
 * [codePen](https://codepen.io/DrDrei/pen/MvaZzV/)